No passwords, No popups, No cost, No AI:

 June 29, 2010

 A. Hi, Tatyana.
 I've seen estimating handbooks for many different industries, especially the construction industry, but regrettably have never seen one for electroplating services.
-In earlier times a fakebook like that would be a good enterprise for a semi-retired metal finisher to develop but nobody like to work for free, and technology may have made theft too easy for anyone to undertake this :-)
+In earlier times a fakebook like that would be a good enterprise for a semi-retired metal finisher to develop but I don't think there's a sufficient market for anyone to undertake this :-)

 I think you'll have to rely on quotes from plating shops or hire a plating consultant to put together such figures for you.
 Good luck.